Cultural Activist | Public Anthropologist & Cultural Producer.

 ‘Space Age’ by Totem Taboo.
 Musician: Celia Wa.
 Photography by Damien Paillard.
 Design, styling and art direction by Cristina Morales.
 Paris, 2017.

-Totem Taboo | 2012 – 2018 / Present (Hiatus), International.
-Totem Taboo is an artistic project designing avant-garde scenic artefacts + scenes, building new collective imaginaries through the visual narrative of the symbol.
+Totem Taboo | 2012 – 2018, International.
+Totem Taboo was an artistic project designing avant-garde scenic artefacts and scenes, building new collective imaginaries through the visual narrative of the symbol.
 It was born somehow functioning as the first ‘brand’ in Spain designing militant fashion campaigns with non-professional models challenging mainstream notions of identity.
 Operating outside traditional seasons, bespoke and very small limited edition capsule collections were released punctually focusing on locally and ethically handcrafted one-of-a-kind pieces that transcended fast fashion ethos and trends.
-The garments have evolved to be sculptural and activated only when worn as part of public interventions and performances and they are now dressing the contemporary avant-garde jazz scene, with a Sun Ra-inspired collection and the likes of Zap Mama and Sun Ra Arkestra.
-Either way, in Situationist fashion, it has always aimed to create situations disrupting the spectacle.
+The garments evolved to be sculptural and activated only when worn as part of public interventions and performances dressing the contemporary free jazz scene.
+Either way, in Situationist International fashion, it always aimed to create situations disrupting ‘the spectacle’.

 Founding Artist & Producer | Designer.
 Maker.
 Stylist.
 Art Director.
 Producer.
 Communication.
 Key achievements: First ‘brand’ designing militant fashion campaigns in Spain since 2012, portrayed in Barcelona’s street art by SM172.
 Only Spanish ‘brand’ present in the emerging and so-called ‘contemporary ethnic’ art & design shows in Europe since 2012 such as Labo Ethnik (Paris, 2012), Ethno Tendance (Brussels, 2012), African Street Style (London, 2015 & 2016), and Afropunk (Paris, 2016), to mention a few.
-Only ‘brand’ dressing the contemporary avant-garde jazz scene, with a Sun Ra-inspired collection and the likes of Zap Mama and Sun Ra Arkestra.
+First ‘brand’ dressing the contemporary free jazz scene, with a Sun Ra-inspired collection and the likes of Zap Mama and Sun Ra Arkestra.
 Totem Taboo was stocked at Quai Branly Museum in Paris -the biggest museum of anthropology in Europe, and Soboye – the main African fashion hub in London.
-Since working just on scenic pieces, a unique piece of the first scenic collection ‘Space Age’ was previewed at Africa Utopia Festival with a performance of Kendall Mugler alongside artwork by Manzel Bowman, presented by Baaba Maal, at Southbank, in London, in 2016.
+Since working just on scenic pieces, a unique piece of the first scenic collection ‘Space Age‘ was previewed at Africa Utopia Festival with a performance of Kendall Mugler alongside artwork by Manzel Bowman, presented by Baaba Maal, at Southbank Centre, in London, in 2016.
 Totem Taboo has later been part of the collective and nomadic scenic fashion exhibition ‘Parures’, organised by Paris-based conscious fashion organisation Universal Love, alongside many international avant-garde artists.
-And another unique piece was previewed at Klimafestivalen’s ‘Parures Frozen Catwalk’ exhibition, in collaboration with Fashion Revolution, in Oslo, Norway, in 2018.
+Another unique piece was previewed at Klimafestivalen’s ‘Parures Frozen Catwalk’ exhibition, in collaboration with Fashion Revolution, in Oslo, Norway, in 2018.

 –

 From 2011 to 2016, Cristina participated punctually in a series of public interventions and performances with various grassroots collectives and international social movements: Selva | 2015-2016 – London, UK.
-London-based collective of performers and activists doing performances and public interventions, led by Brazilian London-based carnival producer-artist and activist Manuela Benini.
-Our Brixton | 2015 – London, UK.
+London-based collective of performers and activists doing performances and public interventions, led by Brazilian London-based carnival producer-artist Manuela Benini.Our Brixton | 2015 – London, UK.
 Multi-arts grassroots campaign that aimed to respond to Brixton’s gentrification via public interventions, led by spoken word activist Potent Whisper.
 Walking Gallery | 2012 – Barcelona, Spain.
 International social movement of artists bringing their art to the streets under the motto ‘no more walls’ in the form of a walking art gallery, founded by entrepreneur Jose Puig.
-Projecta(currently called Arde Teatro) | 2011-2013 – Barcelona, Spain.
-Grassroots social theatre company mostly doing public interventions, active during the Spanish Anti-austerity / Indignats Movement (15-M), the 15th October 2011 Global Protests, and beyond.
+ProjectaSocial Theatre Company | 2011-2013 – Barcelona, Spain.
+Social theatre company mostly doing public interventions, active during the Spanish Anti-austerity / Indignats Movement (15-M), the 15th October 2011 Global Protests, and beyond.
+Currently named Arde Teatro.

-Public Intervention Artist – Performer | ‘Trans-form Carnival’ fundraising performance by Selva at The Bussey Building – London, UK, 2016.
-‘Movimientos’ 10th anniversary performance by Selva at Rich Mix – London, UK, 2015.
-‘Resistance Dance’ public intervention in Tesco supermarket (former community music venue) by Our Brixton – London, UK, 2015.
-‘Walking Art Gallery’ public intervention by Walking Gallery – Barcelona, Spain, 2012.
-‘Paint your Face’ public intervention by Projecta as part of the Spanish Anti-austerity Movement (15-M) – Barcelona, Spain, 2011.
-‘Anti-Xmas Musical’ public intervention by Projecta in Barcelona’s public transport – Barcelona, Spain, 2011.
-Key achievements: Disrupting everyday life using public interventionist art as critical public pedagogy, in the midst of Brixton’s gentrification or the Spanish Anti-austerity / Indignats social movement (aka 15-M).
-The 15-M Movement transferred to Europe during the later 15th October 2011 Global Protests the model of the protest camp which had been formed in the Arab Spring, adapting it to a more countercultural framework practising and aiming for direct democracy, and it later expanded to USA influencing the creation of Occupy Wall Street and the following Occupy Movement around the world.
-Helping to make the first Trans-form Carnival happen in Ahmedabad, India, in 2016.
-Supporting the most active Latin American cultural organisation in the UK: Movimientos.
-Democratising art through the social participation of Walking Gallery turned an international social movement active in Europe and Latin America, featured in national and international media such as Spanish TV2, TV3, BTV, Canal 33, and Canal+ France among others, embodying participatory art and politics of public space.
+Public Intervention Artist – Performer | ‘Trans-form Carnival‘ fundraising performance by Selva at The Bussey Building – London, UK, 2016.
+‘Movimientos‘ 10th anniversary performance by Selva at Rich Mix – London, UK, 2015.
+‘Resistance Dance‘ public intervention in Tesco supermarket (former community music venue) by Our Brixton – London, UK, 2015.
+‘Walking Art Gallery‘ public intervention by Walking Gallery – Barcelona, Spain, 2012.
+‘Paint your Face‘ public intervention by Projecta Social Theatre Company as part of the Spanish Anti-austerity Movement (15-M) – Barcelona, Spain, 2011.
+‘Anti-Xmas Musical’ public intervention by Projecta Social Theatre Company in Barcelona’s public transport – Barcelona, Spain, 2011.
+Key achievements: Disrupting everyday life using public interventionist art as critical public pedagogy amid Brixton’s gentrification and the Spanish Anti-austerity/Indignados social movement (aka 15-M).
+The 15-M Movement brought to Europe, during the 15th October 2011 Global Protests, the protest camp model first formed during the Arab Spring, adapting it into a more countercultural framework practising and aiming for direct democracy.
+It later expanded to the USA, influencing the creation of Occupy Wall Street and the broader Occupy Movement worldwide.
+Helping organise the first Trans-form Carnival in Ahmedabad, India, in 2016.
+Democratising art joining Walking Gallery, which evolved into an international social movement active across Europe and Latin America, featured in national and international media including Spanish TV2, TV3, BTV, Canal 33, and Canal+ France, among others.
+Fostering participatory art and the politics of public space.